Plant care and cultivation

 Planting night-blooming jasmine

 Night-blooming jasmine is frequently planted in a pot, because its aroma and large size can be overwhelming when outdoors.
-The perfume can be perceived from a distance, so a small and limited is more than enough.
+The perfume can be perceived from a distance, so a small and limited space is more than enough.
 Keeping it in containers also makes it easy to move the plant.
-When the summer blooming season is over, it can be moved to another site.
+When the summer blooming season is over, it can be relocated to another site, providing flexibility in its care and display.

 It is essential that the soil has good drainage in the pot.
-For this reason, choose a pot which has holes at the bottom which allow excessive water filtering.
+For this reason, choose a pot which has holes at the bottom which allow excessive water filtering, preventing root rot.

 The second criterion is substrate preparation.
 It needs a loamy or silty soil, with a neutral pH.
 It also needs a certain amount of sand which can contain moisture, but also has good drainage.
 For this, you can prepare a mixture of substrate with peat, worm castings, tepojal and a handful of washed river sand, mixing all the components well.

-It is an easy plant to have and little care.
+It is an easy plant to have with little care needs.
 Below, we present what these requirements are to have a healthy night jasmine.
 If you want to buy this plant, you can check its price with the link below:

 Night-Blooming Jasmine Care Guide - Planting night-blooming jasmine